Kukutou-Mikiya/caml/caml-mimic-master/README.md

 |   |   PROCEDURES_ICD.csv
 |   |   *_hadm_ids.csv (already in repo)
 ```
-The MIMIC-II files can be obtained from [this repository](https://physionet.org/works/ICD9CodingofDischargeSummaries/).

 Now, make sure your python path includes the base directory of this repository.
 Then, in Jupyter Notebook, run all cells (in the menu, click Cell -> Run All) in `notebooks/dataproc_mimic_II.ipynb` and `notebooks/dataproc_mimic_III.ipynb`.
 These will take some time, so go for a walk or bake some cookies while you wait.
 You can speed it up by skipping the "Pre-train word embeddings" sections.